Quick Info

 Due to the traffic restrictions and road closures of the event, spectators are not to permitted to access any portion of the race route by vehicle.
 Spectators are encouraged to park at public parks near the route and walk to viewing areas along the course.

-Spectators are also invited to await the arrival of participants at the finish line and/or finish festival.
+Spectators are also invited to await the arrival of participants at the finish.

 Travel